01 / 10

 Never Vote On

 The wealth distribution effect of inflation is well documented and consistently regressive.
 Those who hold significant financial assets — equities, real estate, commodities — see their wealth approximately preserved or increased as asset prices inflate along with the money supply.
 Those who hold their wealth in cash savings, fixed-income instruments, or simply in the form of wages that lag price increases, experience real wealth destruction.
-The post-2008 period of quantitative easing was perhaps the largest deliberate upward redistribution of wealth in the history of modern economies: the Federal Reserve's balance sheet expanded from approximately $900 billion to over $8 trillion, asset prices reached historic multiples of earnings, and the net effect was a dramatic widening of the wealth gap between asset holders and wage earners.
-This was not an accident of monetary policy.
-It was its predictable consequence, documented in advance by economists who understood the distributional mechanics.
+The post-2008 period of quantitative easing was perhaps the largest deliberate upward redistribution of wealth in the history of modern economies.

-The Austrian business cycle theory predicts that artificially low interest rates — maintained by central bank policy rather than set by the voluntary decisions of savers and borrowers — create malinvestment: the allocation of capital to projects that appear profitable at low interest rates but would not be profitable at rates that accurately reflect the real cost of capital.
-The dot-com bubble, the 2008 housing crisis, the 2021–2022 tech valuation bubble, the collapse of crypto projects predicated on zero-cost leverage — each follows the same pattern: credit expansion, apparent boom, malinvestment revealed by rate normalization, bust.
-The boom was not prosperity.
-It was a statistical artifact of monetary manipulation.
-The bust is the correction, painful but honest.
+The Austrian business cycle theory predicts that artificially low interest rates create malinvestment: the allocation of capital to projects that appear profitable at low interest rates but would not be profitable at rates that accurately reflect the real cost of capital.
+The dot-com bubble, the 2008 housing crisis, the 2021–2022 tech valuation bubble, the collapse of crypto projects predicated on zero-cost leverage — each follows the same pattern.

-Sound money advocates do not argue that economies should never have credit or that interest rates should be administratively high.
+Sound money advocates do not argue that economies should never have credit.
 The argument is structural: in a free market for money, interest rates emerge from the voluntary decisions of savers and borrowers and convey real information about time preference and the availability of capital.
 That information is destroyed by central bank rate-setting.
 The economy loses the price signal that coordinates intertemporal decision-making.
-Investment becomes gambling on the next policy decision rather than calculation based on real scarcity.
-The entire edifice of sound long-term investment is built on the price of money accurately reflecting real conditions — and that price is systemically falsified by the institution that claims authority over it.

 05 / 10